wouterken/rulp/README.md

 	@problem.solve_with(SCIP, true, true)

+#### Saving LP files.

+You may not wish to use one of the RULP compatible but another solver that is able to read .lp files.
+(E.g CPLEX of Gurobi) but still want to use Rulp to generate your LP file.
+In this case you should use Rulp to output your lp problem description to a file of your choice.
+To do this simply use the following call

+	@problem.save("/Users/johndoe/Desktop/myproblem.lp")

+OR

+	@problem.output("/Users/johndoe/Desktop/myproblem.lp")

+You should also be able to call

+	@problem.save

+Without parameters to be prompted for a save location.

 ### Examples.
 Take a look at some basic examples in the ./examples directory in the source code.